MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-overview.md

 ## Configure incremental refresh and real-time data

-This sections describes important concepts of configuring incremental refresh and real-time data.
+This section describes important concepts of configuring incremental refresh and real-time data.
 When you're ready for more detailed step-by-step instructions, see [Configure incremental refresh and real-time data for datasets](incremental-refresh-configure.md).

 Configuring incremental refresh is done in Power BI Desktop.
 For most models, only a few tasks are required.
 However, keep the following points in mind: